 What To Expect From Our Chiropractor When You Visit Us With A Hiatus Hernia?

 Before the chiropractic treatment commences, we will perform a detailed examination to identify hidden causes or aggravating factors of your hiatal hernia.
 Our chiropractor will evaluate you for potential inconsistencies in the spinal column, pressure points, and other relevant details.
-In general, patients often come in with structural deviations (misalignments) in the cervical, thoracic spine, or rib cage.
-These misalignments (subluxations) leads to several symptoms, including the ones mentioned above.
+Patients often come in with structural deviations (misalignments) in the cervical, thoracic spine, or rib cage.
+These misalignments (subluxations) lead to several symptoms, including the ones mentioned above.
 Subluxation is a chiropractic term used to describe neurological issues (pinched nerves) that cause loss of health and symptoms.
-Our evidence-based chiropractors will assess and target these subluxations to stabilize or get rid of the misalignment (subluxations or neuro-muscular interruptions).
+Our evidence-based chiropractors will assess and target these subluxations to stabilize or eliminate the misalignment (subluxations or neuro-muscular interruptions).

 The chiropractic treatment generally involves minor corrections (adjustments) of the cervical (neck) and the thoracic spine (upper and mid-back).
 Adjustments are gentle and controlled in a manner to offset potential symptoms while maintaining positive progress.
 The procedure is personalized based on the patient’s condition and may include lifestyle changes to strengthen the diaphragm.

-The goal of our chiropractic treatment is to alleviate short-term symptoms of hiatal hernia while sustaining the diaphragm’s integrity.
-The chiropractic adjustment (treatment) can help minimize or get rid of pinched nerves, strengthen soft-tissues.
+The goal of our chiropractic treatment is to alleviate the symptoms of hiatal hernia while sustaining the diaphragm’s integrity.
+The chiropractic adjustment (treatment) can help minimize or eliminate pinched nerves and strengthen soft tissues.
 Our chiropractic treatments will include adjustments for the abdomen as well as the spine.
 In doing so, the vast majority of our hiatal hernia patients experience significant relief of their symptoms.